wanlima594071/retinal-blood-vessel-segmentation-via-machine-learning/README.md

 Since we use valid padding in all convolutional layers, the output size of the u-net models is smaller than the input size.
 However, in order to compare the images after training with the  truth images, we must ensure that the output size of the u-net model equals that  of the truth.
 We can accomplish this by padding the original image.
 For example, given images with red, green, and blue (RGB) components of size 532*532*3  and truth images with size 532*532*1, we can use zero-padding to make the input size of the u-net model equals 716*716*3.
 The resulted output size would then be 532*532*2.

+Full U-Net with 16 filters in conv 1, also referred as 1/4 model, model 2, or  16 2D convolution first  layer  model:
 ![github-small](https://github.com/wanlima594071/retinal-blood-vessel-segmentation-via-machine-learning/blob/master/pic1.png)

-Full U-Net with 16 filters in conv 1, also referred as 1/4 model, model 2, or  16 2D convolution first  layer  model
+Reduced layer U-Net model.
+In contrast to the original architecture, the Reduced U-Net only has three (instead of four) successive 2D convolutions on the up and down sides:
 ![github-small](https://github.com/wanlima594071/retinal-blood-vessel-segmentation-via-machine-learning/blob/master/u-net.png)

-Reduced layer U-Net model.
-In contrast to the original architecture, the Reduced U-Net only has three (instead of four) successive 2D convolutions on the up and down sides